JM Financial flags weak Q1 for banks; here are its top picks - BusinessToday

 Asset quality, while broadly stable, remains a concern in certain unsecured segments.
 JM Financial expects slippages in secured segments to be manageable but notes elevated credit costs, particularly for mid-sized banks.
 Consequently, market attention will be sharply focused on management commentary around unsecured loans such as personal loans, credit cards, and microfinance (MFI) exposures.

 In terms of stock preferences, JM Financial has expressed a clear tilt towards large private sector banks.
-"In this environment, we prefer large private banks over mid-sized and PSU banks," the firm said.
+"In this environment, we prefer large private banks over mid-sized and PSU banks," the broking firm said.
 Axis Bank, ICICI Bank, and SBI are its top picks in the private sector, while SBI and Bank of Baroda (BoB) stand out among public lenders.
 In the mid-sized banking space, City Union Bank (CUBK) and DCB Bank are preferred.

 With earnings under pressure and margins likely to compress, the brokerage's recommendations highlight a flight to quality and size in an increasingly challenging environment.